mesosphere/d2iq-engineering-blog/content/posts/kubevirt-part-1/index.md

 * The `domain` section defined the hardware settings of the KVM virtual machine.
 This settings will be converted to the XML definition which is needed for libvirt.
 * `disks` defines the hard disks of the virtual machines, like the `volumeMounts` section of a pod.
 * `interfaces` defines which with networks should be attached to the virtual machine.
 In this case the default CNI network (Calico for example) will be connected to the virtual machine.
-With this setting the virtual machine receives an ip address of the Pod network and can communicate with the Kuberneres pods and services directly.
+With this setting the virtual machine receives an IP address of the Pod network and can communicate with the Kubernetes pods and services directly.
 * `resources` defines the memory settings for the virtual machine.
 This virtual machine get 64MB memory assigned.
-* Because no cpu is set, the default value of `1` will be used.
+* Because no CPU is set, the default value of `1` will be used.

 ```
       volumes: